 - Narrative details should be brief, in plain text, and no smaller than 18 pt.

 - Consider a larger size (36 pt) for Conclusion text, and a smaller size (18 pt) for Methods text.

 Remember to proofread before you assemble or print your poster!

 The Pixel Lab in Henzlik Hall provides printing and laminating services at affordable rates.

 - Save your poster as a PDF and name the file with your last (family) name.

-- Come prepared with payment information: the Pixel Lab accepts cash, credit card, check, or a department cost object.
+- Use the online project calculator to estimate your cost, and come prepared with payment information: the Pixel Lab accepts cash, credit card, check, or a department cost object.